 5. Find healthy ways to cope

-If you are feeling empty or overwhelmed, you might be using addictions such as substances, video games or sex to cope.
+If you feel empty or overwhelmed, you might be using addictions such as substances, video games or sex to cope.
 Ask yourself what emotions the addiction is masking and find another way.
 If you need to relax, can you do yoga, listen to music or meditate?
-Coping without dependencies will be difficult in the beginning, but tolerating the distress will get easier over time.
+Coping without dependencies will be difficult initially, but tolerating the distress will get easier over time.

 If you feel like you need to talk to someone, please contact me to set up an online session via email email@example.com.